404Piyush/TMS/README.md

 - **Refresh Inbox**: Use the "🔄️ Refresh Inbox" button to check if any emails have been received.
 - **Copy Email**: Use the "©️ Copy Mail" button to copy the email address to the clipboard.
 - **Get New Mail**: Use the "🆕 Get New Mail" button to generate a new temporary email address.
-- **View Domains**: Use the `/domains` command to retrieve a list of domains used by the temporary email service.
+- **View Domains**: Use the `/domains` command to retrieve a list of domains the temporary email service uses.

 ## How It Works